TULiberalArts/Neuroscience/pages/graduate.md

 ## Admission Requirements

 All M.S. applicants must meet the requirements for admission listed below.
-Application Deadline: April 15, 2017.
+Application Deadline: May 1, 2017.

 Please visit our [Application Instructions](http://www.cla.temple.edu/neuroscience/ms-application/) page for more information on how to apply.